CHEM-DT

-CHEM-DT is the TVA owned-and-operated television station in Trois-Rivières, Quebec, Canada.
-It broadcasts a high-definition digital signal on VHF channel 8 from a transmitter on Rue Principale in Notre-Dame-du-Mont-Carmel.

-Owned by the Groupe TVA subsidiary of Quebecor Media, its studios are located on Boulevard de Chanoine-Moreau and Rue Jacques de Labadie in Trois-Rivières.
-This station can also be seen on Cogeco Cable channel 7 and in high definition on digital channel 503.
+CHEM-DT (channel 8) is a television station in Trois-Rivières, Quebec, Canada, owned and operated by the French-language network TVA.
+The station's studios are located on Boulevard de Chanoine-Moreau and Rue Jacques de Labadie in Trois-Rivières, with a transmitter on Rue Principale in Notre-Dame-du-Mont-Carmel.

 History

-The station was founded on August 29, 1976 and was owned by Telemedia.
+The station was founded on August 29, 1976, and was owned by Telemedia.
 It was originally a semi-satellite of CHLT-TV in Sherbrooke, and has been a TVA station for its entire existence.
 Pathonic Communications bought CHEM and four other stations in 1979.
 Sometime in the 1980s, CHEM severed the electronic umbilical cord with CHLT and became a full-fledged station.
 Télé-Metropole, owner of TVA flagship station CFTM-TV in Montreal, bought Pathonic in 1989, and since then CHEM has essentially been a semi-satellite of CFTM.